uspki/policies/certificate-policy.md

 ## 3.1 Naming

 ### 3.1.1 Types of names
+This policy restricts the subject names of CAs.
+CAs that issue certificates under this policy SHALL have distinguished names using geo-political names consisting of country, organization, and common name.
+Organization units may be used with approval by the Policy Authority.

+Subscriber certificates issued under this policy SHALL use distinguished names and subject alternative names that comply with Section 7.1.4, and the certificate profiles.

 ### 3.1.2 Need for names to be meaningful
+No stipulation.

 ### 3.1.3 Anonymity or pseudonymity of subscribers
+Subscribers are not identified in Domain Validation certificates.
+Only the country (US) and domain name is included in the subject information.

+Subscribers are partially identified in Organizational Validation certificates.
+The organization and location of the U.S. Government are included in the subject information.
+All Organizational Validation certificates only include an organization of U.S. Government and no additional organizational unit information.

+Relying parties should consider certificates to be issued by the U.S. Government for U.S. Government assets and all Subscribers to be affiliated with the U.S. Government.

 ### 3.1.4 Rules for interpreting various name forms
+Distinguished names in certificates are interpreted using the X.500 Standard and the ASN.1 syntax.

+The subject name in CA certificates SHALL match the issuer name in certificates issued by the subject, as required by RFC 5280.

 ### 3.1.5 Uniqueness of names
+The common name attribute for Root CA(s) SHALL be unique.
+The common name attribute for Subordinate CAs SHALL be unique from all other Subordinate CAs.

 ### 3.1.6 Recognition, authentication, and role of trademarks
+CAs operating under this policy shall not issue a certificate that knowingly infringes any trademark.

+The Policy Authority shall resolve disputes involving names and trademarks.

 ## 3.2 Initial identity validation